Home › Blog › How to Create User Documentation – Importance & Types

 How to Create User Documentation

-1. Learn About Your Customers & Their Problems
+Learn About Your Customers & Their Problems

 Who is on the receiving end of this process?
-What problems are they facing and how your documentation can solve them?
+What problems are they facing, and how can your documentation solve them?

 All these questions should be answered right in the first step.